 A Portuguese-born winger with no shortage of Iberian flair, Filipe Morais joined Stevenage in summer 2012 after leaving Oldham Athletic.
-During the player’s two years at Boundary Park, he became no stranger of League One football and came to Boro’ with plenty of experience to bolster the squad.
+During the player’s two years at Boundary Park, he became no stranger of League One action and came to us with much experience to bolster the squad.

 Making his return to England, Morais arguably enjoyed the most successful spell of his career while at Oldham Athletic.
 He made more than 50 appearances and scored nearly 10 times in the process.
-In turning down a new deal with the Latics in 2012, it was Stevenage who were to reap the benefits.
+In turning down a new deal with the Latics in 2012, it was us who would reap the benefits.